-International celebrity musician Bakithi Kumalo, longtime bass player for Paul Simon, and Will Smith keyboardist and composer will be in residence at Zoellner Arts Center at Lehigh University from February 22- April 5, 2020.
+Program Summary: International celebrity musician Bakithi Kumalo, longtime bass player for Paul Simon, and Will Smith, keyboardist and composer, residency at Zoellner Arts Center at Lehigh University from February 22- April 5, 2020.

 ATTENTION: High School and Middle School Students: Apply to study and perform live alongside Bakithi Kumalo and Will Smith.
 This FREE mentorship program is open to aspiring musicians ~ drummers, keyboard players, bass players, guitar players, horn, woodwind and vocalists interested in auditioning to form a jazz/pop band under the direction legendary bassist Bakithi Kumalo which will culminate in a performance in Baker Hall.
 Student composers and vocalists are invited too.
 Don’t miss this special opportunity!
 Note: Following the audition process, selected students will be able to participate free of charge.